FastTrackOrg/FastTrack/docs/user/interactiveTracking.md

 ![](assets/interactive_detec.gif)

 ## Tune the tracking parameters
-Several parameters can be modified to ensure a good tracking analysis:
+Several parameters can be modified to ensure a good tracking analysis, see [this page](http://www.fasttrack.sh/UserManual/docs/trackingParameters/) for more details:
 * Normalization distance (legacy Maximal lenght/ Typical lenght): typical distance traveled between two consecutive images.
 * Normalization angle (legacy Maximal angle/Typical lenght): typical reorientation possible between two consecutive images.
+* Normalization area: typical difference in the area.
+*  Normalization perimeter: typical difference in the perimeter.
 * Maximal distance: if an object traveled more than this distance between two consecutive images, it will be considered as a new object.
 * Maximal time: number of images an object is allowed to disappear.
 If an object reappears after this time, it will be considered as a new object.
 * Spot to track: part of the object features used to do the tracking.
 Select the part that reflects the better the direction of the object.
 Legacy parameter, head correspond to the smaller mid-part of the object, tail ellipse the wider mid-part og the object and body is the full object.